 Urban wildlife garden tip 5: Create shady areas

-Wildlife appreciate having shady areas, so try and include some in your wildlife friendly garden.
-Small shrubs and perennial plants can create shady areas in borders and trees are an obvious choice too.
+Wildlife appreciate having shady areas to hide and feel safe, so try and include some in your wildlife friendly garden.
+Small evergreen shrubs, herbaceous borders and perennial plants can create shady areas in garden beds and borders and native trees are an obvious choice too.
 You could create some shady places for hedgehogs by making your own hedgehog hideaways.

 Urban wildlife garden tip 6: Install bird and bee boxes

 If you’re keen to have more wildlife in your garden, installing areas where they could take up residence is a good move.
-A bird box can be attached to any existing trees, the top of a fence of even hidden in a bush.
+Bird boxes can be attached to any existing trees, the top of a fence of even hidden in a bush.
+If you’ve seen particular birds in your garden, such as sparrows, robins, blackbirds or blue tits, you could add a specific size or style of bird box that they’re most likely to enjoy.
+For example, sparrows like to live in communities, such a large sparrow box with multiple nesting space in it, could attract sparrows to nest in your outdoor space.
 If you’re a dab hand at DIY, you could make your own using recycled materials.

 Urban wildlife garden tip 7: Make compost